DINA-community/DDDC-Netbox-plugin/README.md

 ### Set the proper netbox docker version

 DDDC is only compatible with NetBox 4.4 and therefore with netbox-docker 3.4.x.
+The exact tag to use is the second part of `NETBOX_DOCKER_VERSION` in `.env`.
-For a new install, clone from tag 3.4.2:
+For a new install, clone from that tag:

    ```bash
    git clone -b 3.4.2 https://github.com/netbox-community/netbox-docker.git
    ```

-For existing installations, switch to tag 3.4.2 before continuing:
+For existing installations, switch to that tag before continuing:

    ```bash
    git checkout 3.4.2